pmeaney/harperdb-dockerized-template-app/README.md

 #### Routes are available at "app-name/routeEndpoint"

-- As you can see in the `application-template/config.yaml` file, on line 13, endpointd are "relative to the app-name, like `http://server/app-name/route-name`".
+- As you can see in the `application-template/config.yaml` file, on line 13, endpoints are "relative to the app-name, like `http://server/app-name/route-name`".
 - The app-name in our case is the directory name: "application-template".
 And the example GET endpoint shown in routes.js is "getAll".
 So, our http request would look like this:

 ```